shanteacontrols/OpenDeck/README.md

 ***Important:** UI is compatible only with latest available OpenDeck firmware.
 If older firmware is used, UI tends to crash when it tries to request parameters which aren't available in older firmwares.*

-File containing core app logic core.min.js was obsfucated and original source code was lost.
-Later, un-obsfucator was run on that file, however many variables and function names remain cryptic.
+File containing core app logic core.min.js was obfuscated and original source code was lost.
+Later, un-obfuscator was run on that file, however many variables and function names remain cryptic.

 As I don't do any Web development I won't be adding any new features to the app.
 If you, however, want to contribute to it I would be more than happy to accept any improvements, new features or fixes.